Academic Remediation & Training Center

-IN SUPPORTIVE RELATIONS WITH: The Ohio Valley Presbytery and the Synod of Lincoln Trails; United Presbyterian Church; Indiana University Southeast; The Presbyterian Foundation; Regional Presbyterian Churches; The Indianapolis Foundation, Inc.; The Efroymson Fund, Legacy Fund Community Foundation, The United Way of Scott County, and many private donors, trusts, and endowments.
+IN SUPPORTIVE RELATIONS WITH: The Ohio Valley Presbytery and the Synod of Lincoln Trails; United Presbyterian Church; Indiana University Southeast; The Presbyterian Foundation; Regional Presbyterian Churches; The Indianapolis Foundation, Inc.; The Louisville Community Foundation, Inc.; The Norton Foundation, Inc.; The Cralle Foundation, Inc.; Clifty Creek Saddle Club, and many private donors, trusts, and endowments.

 CRITERIA FOR SELECTION: The child is presenting learning and/or adjustment problems which preclude his/her benefiting from normal classroom participation; The child is within the ages of 7 to 12 (boys) or 8 to 12 (girls) and is in the first six grades of school; The child is not severely limited by a physical handicap so that his/her camping experience might be hindered; The child appears to have normal intelligence as revealed by any school group testing result; The child is not psychotic or severely brain damaged; The child, while exhibiting behavioral problems in the classroom, is believed not harmful either to himself or to others in response to stresses normally encountered not only in the classroom, but also in a new experience of camping; the child's parents or referral agency seem interested in the program and will cooperate in any way possible, including full application information, parental and/or social work post-camp conferences with the child's teacher (at the time we schedule you to pick your child up), and in providing transportation to and from the camp.

 PROGRAM: Each child has an individualized behavioral and academic prescription for the camping experience based on intensive study of that child's previous school and social behavior.
 Each therapy team of three teachers works with seven to nine children who are grouped by a variety of behavioral syndromes.
 The four units of seven to nine children are kept physically separated the majority of the day.
 Each child, within his own unit, is exposed to "individual learning modules", in which he can succeed without the help of others; "unit participation learning modules", in which he or she can only succeed with the help and cooperation of his or her peers; and "group activity learning modules", in which the emphasis is on working within a larger group competitively.
 In addition, each child has two individualized tutoring sessions daily with his/her own special tutor.
 The entire program is based largely on behavioral modification theory which places heavy emphasis on extinction of maladaptive behavior (interfering with learning) and eliciting of new behaviors through the use of positive reinforcement.
 Positive reinforcements used are: exaggerated physical gestures of approval and affection from the teachers and tutors; frequent verbal praise from the teachers and tutors; the right to engage in highly coveted activities and to earn special treats used in conjunction with the token economy system of accumulated reward (for development of future orientation); and public ceremonial awards.
 Negative reinforcements consist of social ignoral and withdrawal from a coveted activity (time-out).
-Intervention techniques used when misbehavior occurs consist of social ignoral and removing the child from a coveted activity (time-out).
-If a child’s behavior would pose a safety risk to self, other children, or staff, all staff members are trained in therapeutic crisis intervention.
-Safety holds are used only to protect children and staff from potential injury.
-Our selection criteria suggest that children that might pose a safety risk are inappropriate for our program.
 Teacher-tutors are paired by sex within each unit so that a child learns to relate with both male and female teachers.
 Great emphasis is also placed on establishing a strong working, trusting relationship between teacher and child.

-CAMP STAFF: Lisa & Thomas Barnett, Directors (Middle School Teacher & Elementary School Counselor, Batesville School Corporation); Donnie Dones, Resident Director (Middle School Teacher); Tammie Drake Dones, Tutoring Supervisor (Licensed School Psychologist); Camp Manager and Food Service (Dietician); Eight "Teacher-Therapists" (Special Education and Psychology); Four "Tutor-Therapists" (Education and Psychology); Secretary; two maintenance personnel; and four cooks.
+CAMP STAFF: Lisa & Thomas Barnett, Directors (Middle School Teacher & Elementary School Counselor, Batesville School Corporation); Mr. Duane Dunham, Tutorial Supervisor (Elementary School Teacher); Camp Manager and Food Service (Dietician); Eight "Teacher-Therapists" (Special Education and Psychology); Four "Tutor-Therapists" (Education and Psychology); Secretary; two maintenance personnel; and four cooks.
 We feature a three-to-one camper-teacher ratio at all times.